Pneumonia in Seniors: Symptoms, Treatment, and Prevention

 • Nausea, vomiting, or diarrhea

-Pneumonia in seniors may also cause confusion, increased falls, and difficulty with normal functioning.
+Pneumonia in seniors may also confuse, increased falls, and difficulty with normal functioning.

 What should you do if you suspect that your older adult has pneumonia?
 Visit the doctor immediately.

-A doctor can quickly order tests that will help diagnose pneumonia and find out what caused the infection.
+A doctor can quickly order tests to diagnose pneumonia and determine the cause of the infection.

-These tests might include a chest x-ray, blood and sputum analyses, CT scans, or lung fluid cultures.
+These tests may include chest X-ray, blood and sputum analyses, CT scans, or lung fluid cultures.

-Pneumonia can be treated at home with antibiotics, cough medicine, and pain relievers or anti-inflammatories (like Tylenol or Advil).
+Pneumonia can be treated at home with antibiotics, cough medicine, and pain relievers or anti-inflammatory medications (such as Tylenol or Advil).

 But in severe cases, hospitalization may be required.

 If untreated, pneumonia can become life-threatening.
-It can result in serious complications like difficulty breathing, fluid building up around the lungs, and fluid-filled abscess forming in a lung cavity.
+It can result in serious complications like difficulty breathing, fluid building up around the lungs, and fluid-filled abscesses forming in a lung cavity.

-A bacterial infection could also spread from the lungs into the bloodstream and body’s tissues.
+A bacterial infection can also spread from the lungs into the bloodstream and body tissues.
 This type of widespread infection is known as sepsis and could cause organ failure.

-Fortunately, there are many ways to protect older adults against this type of life-threatening infection.
+Fortunately, there are many ways to protect older adults from this life-threatening infection.

 1. Get vaccinated

-There are multiple vaccinations that can help prevent some pneumonia infections and the flu.
+Several vaccines can help prevent pneumonia and the flu.

-Talk about your older adult’s vaccination status with their doctor, especially before cold and flu season gets into full swing.
+Please discuss your loved one’s vaccination status with their doctor, especially before cold and flu season is in full swing.

 2. Monitor vitals closely

-If your older adult experiences regular bouts of pneumonia, monitor their vital signs closely to watch for signs of infection.
+If your older adult experiences recurrent pneumonia, monitor their vital signs closely to watch for signs of infection.

 Low oxygen saturation levels can be measured with a basic pulse oximeter and respiration rate can be observed.